 The last time a company showed this kind of courage was February 2016.

 After the December 2015 San Bernardino terrorist attack — 14 killed, 22 injured — the FBI demanded Apple create software to unlock the shooter’s iPhone 5C.
-CEO Tim Cook refused.
-The required software, he argued, would function as a master key — a tool that, once created, could be turned against millions of users.
-The FBI sought a court order under the All Writs Act to compel compliance.
+Tim Cook refused.
+The required software would function as a master key — once created, it could be turned against millions of users.

-The FBI ultimately found a third-party — Australian firm Azimuth Security — to break in.
+The FBI ultimately found a third-party to break in.
 They paid roughly $900,000.
 They found no actionable intelligence on the phone.

 History has a pattern here.